fujarenpaw/CodeVision/CONTRIBUTING.md

 1. Update the README.md with details of changes if needed
 2. Update the documentation with any new features
-3. The PR will be merged once you have the sign-off of at least one other developer
-4. Make sure all tests pass
+3. Make sure all tests pass

 ## Additional Notes